Adracir/metaphor_experiment/README.md

 # metaphor_experiment

-a project for university, trying to explore common metaphors using word embeddings
+a university project, trying to explore common metaphors using word embeddings

 ## Requirements